tonimelisma/onedrive-client/ARCHITECTURE.md

   +------------------------------------ [UI (internal/ui)] <----------------------- [Cobra CLI (cmd/)] <--------------------+
 ```

+The `internal/app` component now creates a special `http.Client` that automatically refreshes tokens and persists them on change, abstracting this complexity away from both the commands and the SDK.

 ### 2.2.
 Component Breakdown

 The project is organized into packages, each with a distinct role.